Severe Injuries Can Result From South Carolina Truck Accidents

 How Insurers Delay Myrtle Beach Truck Crash Claims

-Fighting successfully against these delay tactics while you are trying to recover from injuries and deal with medical bills is more than the average person can be expected to do.
-An experienced truck accident attorney knows how to counter the insurer’s delay tactics in order to
+Fighting successfully against these delay tactics while you are trying to recover from injuries and deal with medical bills is likely more than the average person can be expected to do.
+An experienced truck accident attorney will work to counter any delay tactics.

 Recorded Statements Are a Bad Idea After a Myrtle Beach Truck Accident